0x7ffc/0x7ffc.github.io/_posts/2018-04-23-fenwick-trees.md

 As you can see the lowest one bit is important, and the easiest why to calculate it is `i & -i` where i is the index(see [here](/2018/things-I-wish-I-knew-about-bitwise-operators) for detailed explanation).

-The implementation is realy simple though.
+The implementation is really simple though.

 ```ruby
 # API is zero-based, implementation is one-based.